Nine Line Board of Directors

-Ashli and her husband Matt currently reside in Savannah, Georgia, and both of them continue to work for Nine Line Apparel.
+Ashli and her husband Matt currently reside in Savannah, Georgia, with their daughter Evelyn, and both of them continue to work for Nine Line Apparel.

 Bill has lived a life of service.
 Upon graduation from high schoool, he entered the United States Navy.
 Upon completing his enlistment, he joined the USNR and subsequently the New York Air National Guard.

 In January 1986 Bill was appointed to the New York City Police Department and served as a New York City Police Officer (NYPD) assigned to the 20th precinct in Manhattan, NYC until July 1987.
 In July 1987 he left the NYPD and was appointed to the New York City Fire Department (FDNY) carrying on a family legacy after his father served the department for 27 years (1960-1987).
 He was assigned to Ladder Company 16 in Manhattan, NYC from 1987 to 1993.
 In 1993 he transferred to Ladder Company 45 also in Manhattan until 2011.